-SPBOM 1.0 was released in June 2019 to forecast the distribution and severity of SPBs, and alert forest managers to areas of high southern pine beetle risk.
+SPBOM1 was released in June 2019 to forecast the distribution and severity of SPBs, and alert forest managers to areas of high southern pine beetle risk.
 SPBOM will be used each spring to provide outbreak forecasts for the coming growing season (i.e., spring, summer, and fall).
-Each October SPBOM will be rerun with the current years observed SPB population data to help inform management planning for the next years growing season.
+Each October SPBOM1 will be rerun with the current years observed SPB population data to help inform management planning for the next years growing season.
 The map above shows the latest SPB forecast from the USDA Southeast Climate Hub.
-Region-wide, 2019 is predicted to be a less severe year for SPB outbreaks compared to 2018, but there are noted areas of intense beetle activity.
+The 2021 SPB outbreak forecast follows the recent trend of decreasing beetle populations.
+In 2021, only Crenshaw County, AL is predicted to have significant potential for an outbreak across the region.

 Another important function of SPBOM is the ability to forecast SPB outbreaks under different climate change scenarios.
 The model runs using changes in air temperature and precipitation indicate that a 2°C increase in southeastern US air temperature and a 20% reduction in southeastern precipitation will increase the amount of area in marginal, enhanced, or moderate infestation by 15-30%.

 If you have questions about the SPBOM, please contact Steve McNulty, Director, USDA Southeast Climate Hub, firstname.lastname@example.org.